jinritv/Streamer-match-makers/README.md

 - **.env** : This file needs to be created so we can connect to the database hosted on heroku.
 It should never be commited to github.

 # Release Notes

+## 2021-06-22

+For now, the temporary database is CSV file, which is a copy of Twiri Data Collection sheet v2.

 ## 2021-02-01